NEXT-GENERATION-TECHNOLOGY-NGT/GRAMMER-FIXER-AI/README.md

-# NextStep-AI
+# GRAMMAR FIXER AI
-An AI - powered platform that assist SA matriculants make informed career decisions by analyzing their results and recommending institutions, courses and career paths.
-Additionally, it provides real time job market insights.
+This AI-powered solution helps users detect and correct grammar and punctuation errors in real time.
+Built with advanced natural language processing (NLP) models, it not only fixes mistakes but also provides meaningful suggestions to enhance sentence structure and style.